mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 With some basics behind us, let's start building towards our ARIMA model.
 We'll start with the **AR**, or **autoregressive** component, then later add in the moving average and integrated pieces.

 ### AR(0): White noise
-We'll start with the absolute simplest model, one with no terms.
+The simplest model we can build is one with no terms.
 Well, almost.
 There's just the _error_ term.

 $$ y_t = \epsilon_t $$